-Employee pay rates are set by the Executive Director within the limits set by the Board of Directors.
-The Board may authorize incentive pay and/or leave to recognize performance, market factors, and other factors designed to improve the performance, recruitment and retention of Association staff.
-The Executive Director shall make decisions regarding incentive pay for individual employees within the total funding authorized.
+Employee pay rates are set by the Executive Director within the adopted salary schedule approved by the Board of Directors.
+The Board may allocate, for distribution by the Executive Director, incentive pay and/or leave to recognize performance, market factors, and other factors designed to improve the performance, recruitment and retention of Association staff.
+The Executive Director shall make decisions regarding incentive pay and leave for individual employees within the total funding authorized.